ropensci-archive/jaod/cran-comments.md

 ---

-This version adds a vignette and a few small improvements.
+This version fixes a bug and changes base url for the API the package interacts with.

 Thanks!
 Scott Chamberlain